 - Lymphodepletion — About a week before treatment, you’ll receive chemotherapy and other drugs to deplete the body of any remaining T cells, preparing you to receive the cancer-fighting CAR T-cell therapy infusion.

 - At Froedtert Hospital, you will receive your personalized CAR T-cell therapy via an IV infusion in a single dose.
 This takes about one hour, but you may need to stay in the hospital for two to seven days.
+Some CAR T-cell therapies can be given in the outpatient setting rather than during a hospital stay.
 The CAR T cells multiply in the body and spread to find and attack specific cancer cells.
 When your doctor feels your condition is stable enough for release, you’ll be discharged home.

-The Froedtert & MCW 24-Hour Cancer Clinic is another resource to help with unexpected, urgent issues that may arise (pain, fever, nausea and other common, cancer-related problems) after you’ve been discharged home.
+After you have been discharged home, the Froedtert & MCW 24-Hour Cancer Clinic is another resource to help with unexpected, urgent issues that may arise (pain, fever, nausea and other common, cancer-related problems).

 Is CAR T-Cell Therapy Effective?